 How Long Does Lyme Disease Last in Dogs?

 Treatment for Lyme disease usually lasts for around one month.
-Symptoms should ease relatively quickly once treatment begins, however, in some cases, extended treatment may be required.
+Symptoms should ease relatively quickly once treatment begins; however, extended treatment may be required in some cases.

 What Happens if Lyme Disease goes Untreated in Dogs?